humanwhocodes/humanwhocodes.com/src/pages/_posts/2013-04-01-making-accessible-icon-buttons.md

     <button><span class="icon-envelope"></span><span class="hide-offscreen">Email</span></button>

-The idea here is to position text far off in some direction such that it&#8217;s not visible to sighted users but is still read out for screen reader users.
-I&#8217;m not a huge fan of hiding text off screen, primarily because it feels very hacky&#8230;a bit like a sleight of hand trick.
+The idea here is to position text far off in some direction such that it's not visible to sighted users but is still read out for screen reader users.
+I'm not a huge fan of hiding text off screen, primarily because it feels very hacky&#8230;a bit like a sleight of hand trick.
 Additionally, each of the major ways of hiding text off screen comes with some sort of caveat.
-Using a big negative `text-indent` doesn&#8217;t work well with RTL languages, using a `height` of 0 means VoiceOver won&#8217;t announce the contents, and so on.
+Using a big negative `text-indent` doesn't work well with RTL languages, using a `height` of 0 means VoiceOver won't announce the contents, and so on.
 Jonathan Snook put together a fantastic post<sup>[2]</sup> outlining the different approaches and the caveats to each.

 The screen readers all end up announcing the same message as when using `aria-label`.

 Do I use hiding text off screen periodically?
-Yes, but only as a measure of last resort when I&#8217;ve exhausted all other possibilities.
+Yes, but only as a measure of last resort when I've exhausted all other possibilities.
 I would encourage you to do the same.

-One final note: don&#8217;t use `title` as your button label.
+One final note: don't use `title` as your button label.
 Example:

     <button title="Email"><span class="icon-envelope"></span></button>